Corporate Volunteer Grant Programs: Learn the Basics!

 Email has the highest ROI of any marketing platform, according to fundraising research.
 Don’t leave it out of your volunteer grant promotion!

 You could go all out by creating an email entirely about volunteer grants, what the process entails, and how to research eligibility.
+You can even embed our search tool to make it super convenient for volunteers to research their eligibility.
 Then, send it out to your volunteers.

 You can also do something as simple as including a snippet in your monthly newsletter.
 You might even spotlight a volunteer who made a big difference by completing the volunteer grant process!
 Doing this can be a great way to inspire other types of supporters to volunteer when they see their potential impact, too.

 Promote volunteer grants using our preferred paid advertising agency.

 When researching volunteer grants, there are many key considerations to take into account.
 By using a volunteer grant database, you can look up your company and determine the pieces you need to apply for one.
 These include:

 Make sure your employment status with your company (full-time, part-time, or retired) is eligible for the volunteer grant.